arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 make sure that your code does not use any deprecated API.
 This can be done by checking the presence of deprecation warnings in the Java compiler output.

 The user data custom serializer implementation `com.arangodb.mapping.ArangoJack` has been removed in favor of `com.arangodb.serde.JacksonSerde`.

 Support for interpreting raw strings as JSON has been removed (in favor of `com.arangodb.util.RawJson`).

-Support of data type `com.arangodb.velocypack.VPackSlice` has been removed (in favor of Jackson types: `JsonNode`, `ArrayNode`, `ObjectNode`, ...).
+Support of data type `com.arangodb.velocypack.VPackSlice` has been removed (in favor of Jackson types: `JsonNode` , `ArrayNode`, `ObjectNode`, ...).

+Support for custom initialization of cursors (`ArangoDB._setCursorInitializer(ArangoCursorInitializer cursorInitializer)`) has been removed.

 ## API methods changes

 Before version `7.0` some CRUD API methods inferred the return type from the type of the data object passed as input.
 Now the return type can be explicitly set for each CRUD API method.

 CRUD operations operating with multiple documents have now an overloaded variant which accepts raw data (`RawBytes` and `RawJson`) containing multiple documents.

 `com.arangodb.ArangoCursor#getStats()` returns now an untyped map.

 ## API entities